zaiisao/Documentation/en/Voice/token.md

 title: Use Security Keys
 description:
 platform: All Platforms
-updatedAt: Fri Nov 02 2018 15:43:55 GMT+0000 (UTC)
+updatedAt: Fri Nov 02 2018 15:44:01 GMT+0000 (UTC)
 ---
 # Use Security Keys
-This page describes the Token, Agora’s authentication mechanism.
+This page describes the Token (Agora’s authentication mechanism).
 Before you start, check if your SDK version supports the Token:

 <table>
 <colgroup>